chensong1995/DeblurSR/HQF_Dataset.md

 ```

 ## Step 2: Conversion to Clean HDF5
 The .bag format is hard to process.
 We will first use the official tools to convert the .bag files into the HDF5 format.
-Please follow the instructions under `Conversion to HDF5` in [this document](https://github.com/TimoStoff/event_cnn_minimal).
+Please follow the instructions under "Conversion to HDF5" in [this document](https://github.com/TimoStoff/event_cnn_minimal).
 The commands we need is:
 ```
 python events_contrast_maximization/tools/rosbag_to_h5.py <project_root>/data/HQF/bag --output_dir <project_root>/data/HQF/clean_hdf5 --event_topic /dvs/events --image_topic /dvs/image_raw --height 180 --width 240
 ```